meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 	뭔가 나도 제대로 읽어야 할 듯

 ## Subjective Well-Being (SWB)
-Multidimentional
+Multidimentional and looked with both positive and negative as well as cogniftive and affective variables.
 Markers chosen are :
 - happiness (short-term)
-- Psychological well-being indicators (personal growth, self-acceptance, positive relationships with others,)
+- Psychological well-being indicators (personal growth, self-acceptance, positive relationships with others, environmental mastery, purpose in life, autonomy)
+- distress